Spimy/spimy.dev/README.md

 ## Why I Used SvelteKit

 Initially the portfolio was created on Nuxt 3 and it is still viewable on my [GitHub](https://github.com/Spimy/spimy.dev_nuxt) but I absolute hated working with [UnJS](https://github.com/unjs) that Nuxt 3 decided to use for its backend.
-It started becoming messy and some code also kind of difficult to maintain because I just did whatever to made things work.
+It started becoming messy and some code also kind of became difficult to maintain because I just did whatever to made things work.
 As such, I decided to recode the entire project in SvelteKit.